energye/energy/README.md

 <p align="center" style="font-size: 24px;">
     <strong>
-        Energy is a framework for Go to build desktop applications based on CEF
+        Energy is a GUI framework developed by Go, based on LCL and CEF
     </strong>
 </p>